Dr. Otto Gunther Octavius, also known as Doctor Octopus, is a fictional supervillain that has appeared in comic books published by Marvel Comics

 - He also once rented a room from Aunt May and behaved like a perfect gentleman, even helping her around the house.
 He also came very near to marrying her after she somehow inherited a nuclear plant.

 - Animal-Themed Superbeing: As his moniker suggests, octopi.
-And now spiders.
+And later, spiders.

 - Appropriated Appellation: Doctor Octopus was originally an insulting nickname given to Otto by his co-workers, and in some continuities, Norman Osborn.